microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ### Task 5: Moving semi-structured data to Azure Synapse Analytics

-Azure Synapse Analytics enables direct streaming ingestion support and ability to execute analytical queries over streaming data.
-Capabilities such as: joins across multiple streaming inputs, aggregations within one or more streaming inputs, transform semi-structured data and multiple temporal windows are all supported.
+Azure Synapse Analytics enables direct streaming ingestion support and the ability to execute analytical queries over streaming data.
+Capabilities such as: joins across multiple streaming inputs, aggregations within one or more streaming inputs, transform semi-structured data, and multiple temporal windows are all supported.
 For streaming ingestion, you can integrate with Event Hubs (including Event Hubs for Kafka) and IoT Hubs.

 In this task, we will load tweets from an ADSL Gen2 and clean up the dataset.